 What to Order: The Costa Rican or Eggs Cochon

-The Scoop: The Ruby Slipper is a local’s favorite for brunch, with multiple locations scattered throughout the city.
+The Scoop: The Ruby Slipper is a local’s favorite brunch spot, with multiple locations scattered throughout the city.
 This location on the edge of the French Quarter offers a casual diner setting that’s big on flavor.
-Order from New Orleans inspired specialties like the Eggs Cochon (slow-cooked, apple-braised pork debris served over an open-faced house-made buttermilk biscuit, topped with two poached eggs, finished with hollandaise) or opt for The Costa Rican (slow-cooked black beans & rice over a warm tomato salsa, accompanied by two eggs any style, crispy plantains & avocado, served with or without spicy chorizo sausage).
+Order New Orleans-inspired specials like the Eggs Cochon (slow-cooked, apple-braised pork debris served over an open-faced house-made buttermilk biscuit, topped with two poached eggs, and finished with hollandaise) or opt for The Costa Rican (slow-cooked black beans & rice over a warm tomato salsa, accompanied by two eggs, crispy plantains & avocado).

 Where: 900 Dumaine Street

 What to Order: Banana Fritters and Crawfish Boullettes